-There is a myriad of benefits we have enjoyed as an ‘advanced’ civilization.
+There are a myriad of benefits we have enjoyed as an ‘advanced’ civilization.
 However, the human race, as a whole, continues to make mistakes.
-Allowing everyone to spread their views and agendas on social media is one blunder.
-Our continuing prohibition of hemp is another.
+Our continuing prohibition of hemp was a prime example.

 Fortunately, common sense prevailed for once with the passing of the Hemp Farming Act of 2018.
 It removed hemp from the Schedule I status afforded to drugs such as heroin under the Controlled Substances Act.

 Simply put, we have wasted a tremendous opportunity over the years.
 Hemp is an exceptionally versatile plant with a wide array of uses.
 This article outlines six ways in which ancient people used their hemp crops.
 Perhaps it is high time we revived these processes!